 In the case of the type Key, the required structure is simply two words and almost inevitably the implementation will use the representation we require.
-But we can ensure this by writing a record representation clause type Signal is (Danger, Caution, Clear);
+But we can ensure this by writing a record representation clause

 '''

 for Key use

 record

 Issued at 0 range 0 ..
 31;

 Code at 4 range 0 ..
 31;

 end record;

 '''